CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Whether to enable all audio functions (Microphone/Speaker) in the OS environment.

+!!! info ""
-?> To enable audio functions, select `Enabled` and save the setting.
+    To enable audio functions, select `Enabled` and save the setting.
 Then fully shut down and power on the system.

 Possible options: